 Many existing SIEM platforms have already incorporated some level of automation, but using a separate platform to complement your existing SIEM system is likely to be more effective.
 SOAR, or security orchestration, automation and response, platforms are specifically designed to work in conjunction with SIEM systems.
-You can use SOAR to respond to the events logged by your SIEM platform, conduct effectively triage and respond to them appropriately.
+You can use SOAR security to respond to the events logged by your SIEM platform, conduct effectively triage and respond to them appropriately.

 Security teams are regularly besieged by large volumes of data.
-Therefor, using SOAR to triage SIEM events is an effective way to reduce the pressure on staff.
+Therefor, using SOAR security to triage SIEM events is an effective way to reduce the pressure on staff.
 By automating your response to potential security threats, you can mitigate the risk of ‘alert fatigue’ and ensure your security analysts are able to focus on genuine and serious security risks.